jnozzi/cocoadev.com/SiteContent/General/SafelyNamingFiles.markdown

 I'm afraid I'm missing something fundamental, then.
 Why does it matter whether the path is passed directly into -writeToFile:atomically: from a save panel (chosen by a user while other apps are running and can potentially invalidate the path between choice and write) and a method that automatically finds its own potential path.
 In either case, there's a chance for the chosen path to become invalid.
 I just don't see any difference whatsoever between the two.
 Can you be more specific?

-That's not to say I'm dismissing the potential security problems, etc. but that's a '''completely''' separate issue from the implied meaning of this page (finding a 'safe' file name to which to automatically write a file in case the supplied name is already taken).
+That's not to say I'm dismissing the potential security problems, etc. but that's a **completely** separate issue from the implied meaning of this page (finding a 'safe' file name to which to automatically write a file in case the supplied name is already taken).
 You keep mentioning the security implications, but those pitfalls can exist in any case and that does not appear to be the goal of this particular snippet of code.

-Regardless, the use of a UUID for a file name when storing temporary files is the best approach, but '''this''' code snippet has nothing to do specifically with temporary files.
+Regardless, the use of a UUID for a file name when storing temporary files is the best approach, but **this** code snippet has nothing to do specifically with temporary files.
 It's just a demonstration of finding an unoccupied variant of a given file path.

 ----